kuwisdelu/MSIResearch/Magi-README.md

 Please use the following directories for data management:

 - `~/Datasets/`
     + Includes `MSIResearch` repository and dataset manifest
     + Includes locally cached MSI datasets
-	+ Manage using functions from `msirc.R`
+    + Manage using `msi` command line utility

 - `~/Projects/`
     + Directory for analysis projects
     + Create subdirectories for your analyses
     + Stable storage that will not be removed without notification

 - `~/Scratch/`
     + Directory for temporary files
     + Create subdirectories for your scratch space
     + May be deleted without warning

 - `~/Documents/`
     + Directory for lab documents
     + Use to share documents and reports with other lab members

 Please give your subdirectories clear, descriptive names within these directories.